-The Nelly Bay Snorkel Trail starts 100m off the beach and offers easy access for beginners.
+The Nelly Bay Snorkel Trail starts 100m off the beach and offers easy access for beginners – follow the white surface floats.
 You’ll be able to spot Lettuce, Cauliflower, Boulder and Staghorn Corals along this trail.

 The Geoffrey Bay Snorkel Trail begins 390m off the beach and the offers a variety of marine life around the Moltke wreck.
-The Moltke wreck is a German passenger and cargo ship that was sunk deliberately over 110 years ago in 1911!
+The Moltke wreck is a German passenger and cargo ship that was sunk, or scuttled, deliberately more than 110 years ago in 1911!

 For a small donation of just $5 you can pick up a snorkel trail swim card from outlets across Magnetic Island* and at the SeaLink Travel Desk.
 This small fee supports the maintenance of the trails.
 When you’re finished with your card be sure to leave it in the drop box at the start of each trail so they can be recycled.